ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_manage_imagestitching_config/README.md

 - Default Value: manage-imagestitching

 ### stitching_storage_class
-Optional.
-The storage class used for the PVC.
-If not specified the default value will be found by discovery
+**Optional**: The storage class used for the PVC.
+If not specified the default value will be found by discovery.
+The storage class must support ReadWriteMany(RWX) access mode.

 - Environment Variable: `IMAGESTITCHING_STORAGE_CLASS`
 - Default Value: None

 ### stitching_storage_size
-Required.
-The size of the persistent volume claim.
+**Required**: The size of the persistent volume claim.

 - Environment Variable: `IMAGESTITCHING_STORAGE_SIZE`
 - Default Value: 20 Gi

 ### stitching_storage_mode
-Required.
-The access mode for the PVC.
+**Required**: The access mode for the PVC.

 - Environment Variable: `IMAGESTITCHING_STORAGE_MODE`
 - Default Value: ReadWriteMany

 ### stitching_storage_mountpath
-Required.
-The mount path of the Persistent Volume.
+**Required**: The mount path of the Persistent Volume.

 - Environment Variable: `IMAGESTITCHING_STORAGE_MOUNTPATH`
 - Default Value: imagestitching

 ### mas_instance_id
-Required.
+**Required**:.
 The instance ID of Maximo Application Suite.
 This will be used to lookup for Manage application resources.

 - Environment Variable: `MAS_INSTANCE_ID`
 - Default Value: None

 ### mas_workspace_id
-Required.
+**Required**:.
 The workspace ID of Maximo Application Suite.
 This will be used to lookup for Manage application resources.

 - Environment Variable: `MAS_WORKSPACE_ID`
 - Default Value: None

 ### mas_domain
-Required.
-The domain name for the Manage cluster
+**Required**: The domain name for the Manage cluster

 - Environment Variable: `MAS_DOMAIN`
 - Default Value: Discovered from Suite CR